frankwallis/plugin-typescript/README.md

 A plugin for [SystemJS](https://github.com/systemjs/systemjs) which enables you to ```System.import``` TypeScript files directly.
 The files are compiled in the browser and compilation errors written to the console.

 plugin-typescript uses version 1.9.0-dev.20160214 of the typescript compiler.

-For JSPM version 0.15 and below, use [plugin-typescript 1.0.x](https://github.com/frankwallis/plugin-typescript/tree/1.0).
-For TypeScript 1.7.5 and below use [plugin-typescript 2.x.x](https://github.com/frankwallis/plugin-typescript/tree/2.0).
+For TypeScript 1.7.5 and below use plugin-typescript 2.x.x

 ## Installation ##